CORS-RFC1918 has been renamed to Private Network Access for clarity. An update to this post is published at developer.chrome.com blog.

 A public network All others.

 Chrome's plans to enable CORS-RFC1918 #

 Step 1: Requests to private network resources will be allowed only from HTTPS web pages #

 Chrome 87 adds a flag that mandates public websites making requests to private network resources to be on HTTPS.
 You can go to

-chrome://flags#block-insecure-private-network-requests to enable it.
+about://flags#block-insecure-private-network-requests to enable it.
 With this flag turned on, any requests to a private network resource from an HTTP website will be blocked.

 Starting from Chrome 88, CORS-RFC1918 errors will be reported as CORS policy errors in the console.